SaiMaruthiK/challenge_1b/README.md

 ## How It Works
 ### 🔍 Parsing with parser.py
-Uses PyMuPDF (fitz) to extract spans, layout, font sizes
+Uses PyMuPDF (fitz) to extract spans, layout

 Intelligent heading detection via font size + bold + regex

-Titles like "Coastal Adventures", "Christmas Traditions" are dynamically extracted without hardcoding

 ### 📊 Ranking with engine.py
 Each section is scored on 4 universal criteria: